esthesis-iot/esthesis-setup/k8s/README.md

 ## Prerequisites
 * A Kubernetes environment >= 1.15
 * A shell with [envsubst](https://www.gnu.org/software/gettext/manual/html_node/envsubst-Invocation.html)
+* A Docker hub account for esthesis.
+    * To allow Kubernetes to pull from the private Docker registry you should create a resource for the credentials of the registry:
+    ```
+    kubectl create secret docker-registry esthesis-docker-registry --docker-server=docker.io \
+        --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>
+    ```

 ## Configuration resources
 The esthesis configurations/deployments for Kubernetes are grouped into several categories as presented next.
-Most resources, require you to define the Docker Registry from which Docker images are pulled as well as the Storage Class from which Kubernetes will provide you a persistent volume.
 If case you have no special persistent volume provisioner in your environment, you can use the `standard` class.

 ### Platform
 Contains the configurations to deploy the two main artifacts of esthesis platform.